dkian214/Copilot-Dev-Practices-GHU23/EXERCISE.md

 - [ ] What is MongoDB database and collection name, in bullet points?
 - [ ] Which frontend file has the backend uri endpoint?

 Based on output from Copilot Chat in GitHub, we learnt that this is a MERN stack, let's get hands-on.
-We will leverage next tool: Copilot for CLI
+We will leverage next tool: Copilot in the CLI

-We have prepared a number of scripts which will help you running Copilot for CLI so you don't have to type yourself 🚀
+We have prepared a number of scripts which will help you running Copilot in the CLI so you don't have to type yourself 🚀

-## Explore Copilot for CLI in Codespaces
+## Explore Copilot in the CLI inside Codespaces

-In this section, let's find if Copilot for CLI is installed first.
+In this section, let's find if Copilot in the CLI is installed first.
 In terminal, start typing
 ```
 github-copilot-cli -V
 ```
-:warning: Please open a separate bash inside terminal in order to properly run Copilot for CLI
+:warning: Please open a separate bash inside terminal in order to properly run Copilot in the CLI

 If you don't get to see a version number returned.
 Run ths following to get it installed
 ```